-These figures on the claiming of benefits in Cross come from the Department for Work & Pensions and are dated .
-They can often be a good indicator of the prosperity of the town and possible indicator of how hard it would be to get employment in the area.
+These figures below on the claiming of legacy benefits in Cross are dated .
+They are the last published statistics of unemployment rates as a percentage of the population.
+Althpugh outdated, these statistics can often be a good indicator of the prosperity of the town and how hard it could be to get employment in the area.
 The rate of claiming any benefit (which includes in work benefits) is more than 10% lower in Cross than the national average, suggesting higher salaries than the average in the area.

 |Jobseekers Allowance (only)||1.6%||1.6%||3.3%|

 |Social Rented (Housing Assoc)||8.4%||6.4%||8.3%|